 View an informative introductory video:

 CAUTION: Obtaining a VA Improved Pension with Aid & Attendance award can be very tricky (technical term!).
-Application missteps, however inadvertent, can cause long delays in an already lengthy process (issuance of awards may normally take anywhere from 3 to 12 months).
+Application missteps, however inadvertent, can cause long delays in an already lengthy process (issuance of awards may normally take anywhere from as little as 30 days to up to 12 months).

 Overall, eligibility requirements for this benefit are much more fluid than other public benefits.
 This can be better or worse for the applicant depending on the circumstances.

 If, after reviewing the information below, you suspect that you or your loved one may not qualify due to health, income, or assets call me for a free initial consultation before applying.

 If an application is denied you may have to wait a full year before re-application is possible!

 va IMPROVED PENSION WITH AID AND attendance

 On December 16, 2006, then Secretary of Veterans Affairs Jim Nicholson issued a press release which read, in part, as follows: